Volvo S40: Sports Pack

+These were available only in Silver, Sapphire Black and Virtual Blue (all metallic), and featured side sills and the lower sections of the front and rear spoilers painted in Titanium Grey metallic.
+Interior colour was black with combination cloth/leather trim.

 Motorsport

 The S40 was homologated for racing in the Super Touring category on 1 January 1997.
 It competed in the British Touring Car Championship with Tom Walkinshaw Racing between 1997 and 1999 with Rickard Rydell winning the 1998 title.
 In Australia, Rickard Rydell and Jim Richards won the 1998 AMP Bathurst 1000.
 The S40 also competed in the Australian Super Touring Championship with Volvo Dealer Racing in 1998 and 1999, with Volvo winning the Manufacturers Championship in its second year.
 It also competed in the Swedish Touring Car Championship and the 2003 Norwegian Touring Car Championship.